UMCUGenetics/Dx_tracks/pharmacogenetics/frequencies/README.md

 The following files are available

-- CYP2D6.csv - Contains structural variant calls on samples from the 1kgp
+- CYP2D6.csv - Contains structural variant calls on samples from the 1kgp.
+Downloaded from: https://github.com/sbslee/1kgp-pgx-paper/tree/main/sv-tables
 - CYP2D6_freqs.csv - Contains structural variant frequencies based on the SV calls on 1kgp samples